DimitriKenne/CPOLYMESH/README.md

  The demo does:

-    - compute admissible meshes (AM)
+    - compute admissible meshes (AM),

-    - compute interpolations points: discrete Leja points (DLP), pseudo Leja points (PLP), approximate Fekete points (AFK)
+    - compute interpolations points: discrete Leja points (DLP), pseudo Leja points (PLP), approximate Fekete points (AFK),

     - approximate the Lebesgue constant for each of these points as well as for the dicrete least squares approximation (lsqp).
-The lsqp is performed on the whole AM of degree deg.
+The lsqp is performed on the whole AM of degree deg,

-    - plot each interpolation points set + AM of degree deg on separate figures.
+    - plot each interpolation points set + AM of degree deg on separate figures,

     - plot the Lebesgue constants on one figure.